jinliu/kdotool/README.md

 ## Unclear if we can support

+KWin has such functionality, but not exposed to the js API:

 - selectwindow
-- getwindowfocus: use `getactivewindow` instead?
-- windowfocus: use `windowactivate` instead?
 - windowlower
 - windowquit
 - windowkill

+No KWin API, and seems no corresponding concept in Wayland

+- getwindowfocus: use `getactivewindow` instead?
+- windowfocus: use `windowactivate` instead?

+Misc:

 - exec
 - sleep
 - scripts